gi-no/blog_mean_stack/article3.en.md

 Using Markdown
 ==================
 For now, we can use only plain text for questions or answers.
-Let's support Markdown used like Stack Overflow.
+Let's support Markdown like used in Stack Overflow.

 We can just add a module and edit tags to support Markdown.